sajidbuet/sajidbuet.github.io/content/authors/mahfuzul-hoque/_index.md

 bio:

 interests:
-  - Thesis Title _Design Of Silicon-carbide Based Single-quantum-well White LED_
+  - _Design Of Silicon-carbide Based Single-quantum-well White LED_

 # Organizational groups that you belong to (for People widget)
 user_groups: